falkowich/pyise-ers/README.md

-## ISE
+# ISE

 Python module to manage Cisco ISE via the REST API.

-#### History
+## History

 All initial work is done by https://github.com/bobthebutcher and https://github.com/mpenning.
 I forked from them and updated so it worked with ISE 2.2.x and changed all functions to json calls.

+* Merged back from the work that https://github.com/karrots has done efter I paused the updates.
+* Converted to pipenv packages instead of requests.txt
+* Updated to ISE 2.4.x

-#### Status
+## Status

 Tested and used in our environment at work.
-But as usual it's up to you to test thus out in a test environment so everything works as intended.
+But as usual it's up to you to test this out in a test environment so everything works as intended.

 Is you have any suggestions or find a bug, create a issue and I'll try to fix it :)

-#### Testing
+## Testing

-Testing has been completed on ISE v2.2.0.470 and with python 3.5.2
+Testing has been completed on ISE v2.4.0.357 and with python 3.7.3
+Until a mock of ERS-API is done, a simple test is in test/test_ers.py
+To run tests:

+* make a copy of config-DEFAULT.py to config.py
+* edit uri with settings to your test ise
+* run python test-ers.py

 ### Enable REST API

 http://www.cisco.com/c/en/us/td/docs/security/ise/2-0/api_ref_guide/api_ref_book/ise_api_ref_ers1.html#pgfId-1079790
 Need to add an ISE Administrator with the "ERS-Admin" or "ERS-Operator" group assignment is required to use the API.

 ### Installation

 ```bash
 mkdir path/to/ise
 cd path/to/ise